Rafael Ortega (baseball): Chicago Cubs

 On February 12, 2021, Ortega signed a minor league deal with the Cubs which included an invitation to major-league spring training.
 Ortega did not make the Cubs opening day roster.
 He was however selected to the alternate site roster in South Bend, preceding the start of the delayed Minor League Baseball season.

-On May 26, 2021, Ortega was selected to the active roster.
+On May 26, Ortega was selected to the active roster.
 In his regular-season Cubs debut against the Pittsburgh Pirates, Ortega went 1 for 3 with a walk and a run scored.
-On May 29, 2021, Ortega hit both his first home run of the 2021 season and as a Cub against Ryan Hendrix of the Cincinnati Reds.
+On May 29, Ortega hit both his first home run of the 2021 season and as a Cub against Ryan Hendrix of the Cincinnati Reds.
 In the month of July, Ortega hit .368/.419/.500 including a .378/.429/.578 slash-line following the All-Star break.
-On July 31, 2021, Ortega hit his third home run of the year against Joe Ross of the Washington Nationals, the most home runs he's ever hit in one season.
-On August 1, 2021, Ortega continued his hot streak hitting three home runs in one game, tying the club record and becoming just the 43rd Cub to do so.
-On August 23, 2021, Ortega ended the Cubs franchise record 13-game home losing streak at Wrigley Field with a walk-off 2-run home run against Daniel Bard of the Colorado Rockies.
-On August 25, 2021, Ortega stole home as a part of a double steal with Ian Happ.
+On July 31, Ortega hit his third home run of the year against Joe Ross of the Washington Nationals, the most home runs he's ever hit in one season.

+On August 1, Ortega continued his hot streak hitting three home runs in one game, tying the club record and becoming just the 43rd Cub to do so.
+On August 23, Ortega ended the Cubs franchise record 13-game home losing streak at Wrigley Field with a walk-off 2-run home run against Daniel Bard of the Colorado Rockies.
+On August 25, Ortega stole home as a part of a double steal with Ian Happ.
 He became the first Cubs player to steal home since Billy Hamilton did so on September 27, 2020, also part of a double steal.
-On August 28, 2021, during the Crosstown Classic, Ortega hit a grand slam against Lance Lynn of the Chicago White Sox as a part of the Cubs' 7–0 victory.
+On August 28, during the Crosstown Classic, Ortega hit a grand slam against Lance Lynn of the Chicago White Sox as a part of the Cubs' 7–0 victory.
 Ortega finished the 2021 season batting .291/.360/.463 with 11 home runs, 33 RBIs and 12 stolen bases in a career-high 103 games.

-On November 18, 2022, Ortega was non tendered and became a free agent.
+Ortega played in 118 games for the Cubs in 2022, a new career–high.
+In 316 at-bats, he hit .241/.331/.358 with 7 home runs, 35 RBI, and 12 stolen bases.
+His season ended prematurely on September 13, after he suffered a broken finger after attempting a sacrifice bunt against New York Mets starter Jacob deGrom.
+On November 18, 2022, Ortega was non–tendered and became a free agent.

+Texas Rangers (second stint)

+On January 3, 2023, Ortega signed a minor league contract with the New York Yankees.
+After being informed that he did not make the Opening Day roster, Ortega requested and was granted his release on March 28.

+On March 30, 2023, Ortega signed a minor league contract with the Texas Rangers.
+He played in 44 games for the Triple–A Round Rock Express, hitting .226/.333/.381 with 5 home runs, 26 RBI, and 8 stolen bases.
+Ortega was released by the Rangers organization on June 4.